Dual Diagnosis Treatment Geneva, IL

 Tools For Life Ltd - 9.0 miles from Geneva, IL

-Tools For Life Ltd is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for drug and alcohol addiction and mental health disorders that include major depressive disorder as well as schizoid personality disorder.
+Tools For Life Ltd is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment services for mental health and substance abuse disorders that include depression as well as schizophrenia.

 Address: 35 South Stolp Avenue, Aurora, IL 60506 in Kane County